Cape May Point School District: Sending

 For pre-kindergarten through sixth grade, public school students attend Cape May City Elementary School in Cape May City, as part of a sending/receiving relationship with the Cape May City School District.
 Most students in the Cape May elementary district come from the United States Coast Guard Training Center Cape May.
 For seventh through twelfth grades, public school students attend the schools of the Lower Cape May Regional School District, which serves students from Cape May City, Cape May Point, Lower Township and West Cape May.

 Operations

-Members of the Cape May Point Board of Education may attend board meetings at the school districts that receive Cape May Point students, but the Cape May Point board members cannot vote on any matters in the receiving districts.
+Members of the Cape May Point Board of Education are permitted to attend board meetings at the school districts that receive Cape May Point students, but the Cape May Point board members cannot vote on any matters in the receiving districts.
 Cape May Point delegates matters of curriculum and the operations of the schools which receive Cape May Point students to the receiving districts.
 As of 2014 the school taxation rate is $0.01 or below, specifically $0.0075 per $100 of assessed property value.
 In 2004, because of the low school taxation, Cape May Point had among the lowest property tax rates in New Jersey.

 Operating expenses depend on the number of students sent each year.
 Excess funds are stored for later usage.
 The district pays an administrator.

+The school board holds its meetings at Cape May Point Borough Hall.